Advice > Product management

 3.1 Design questions

-One of a product manager's core tasks is to help design new product features and to improve existing ones.
+One of a product manager's core tasks is to help design new product features and improve existing ones.

 Product design questions assess your customer empathy, creativity, and your ability to use a structured approach to design products.
 Below are a few examples of design questions asked in Google PM interviews.